 An interest in working with all vulnerable groups within society e.g. older adults, disabled people, people with mental illness and children.
 An aptitude for hard work and responsibility in a rewarding professional career.

-Four GCSEs at Grade 4 / C or above including English and Maths or a Level 2 qualification.
-You willl also require a satisfactory enhanced Disclosure and Barring Service check (DBS).
+Four GCSEs at Grade 4 / C or above including English and Maths.
+You will also require a satisfactory enhanced Disclosure and Barring Service check (DBS).